Learning at school

 Digital Technologies and Hangarau Matihiko curriculum content

-The new content is about teaching our tamariki and young people how digital technologies work, and how they can use that knowledge to solve problems.
+The content is about teaching our tamariki and young people how digital technologies work, and how they can use that knowledge to solve problems.

 Learning using digital technologies